'The COO must follow' — Reactions to Eskom CEO Andre de Ruyter resigning

 Many people have reacted on social media to Eskom CEO André de Ruyter's resignation, with some calling for the power utility's COO Jan Oberholzer to follow suit.

-De Ruyter resigned on Thursday, leaving the cash-strapped utility in the middle of its worst energy crisis to date.
+De Ruyter resigned on this week, leaving the cash-strapped utility in the middle of its worst energy crisis to date.

 In a statement, the power utility said De Ruyter tendered his resignation on Wednesday but will stay in his position until next year.